rudybnb/Job-Tracker/replit.md

 ## Overview

-A comprehensive workforce management platform designed for managing operations across 3 care sites.
-The system handles staff scheduling (rota), attendance tracking with fingerprint/kiosk clock-in/out, room monitoring via QR/barcode/NFC scans, payroll processing with detailed earnings and deductions, and HR query management.
+A comprehensive workforce management platform designed for managing operations across 3 care sites (Kent, London, Essex).
+The system handles staff scheduling (rota) with conflict detection, attendance tracking with manual clock-in/out and approval workflows, room monitoring via QR code scanning with time-expiring tokens, payroll processing with overtime calculation (1.5x after 8 hours per shift) and detailed breakdowns, and HR query management.
 Built with a focus on data clarity and efficient workflows for both administrative and worker interfaces.

+**Status**: Fully operational - all core features implemented and tested

 ## User Preferences